Right Arrow

 • Adding more monitored zones and configuring unique rules for each area.

-• Tracking additional safety metrics beyond basic PPE compliance.
+• Tracking additional safety metrics beyond basic PPE adherence.

 • Onboarding an expanded user base with role-specific permissions and access.

-Cloud-native solutions offer superior scalability, supporting unlimited cameras and users without infrastructure investments.
+Cloud-native solutions offer superior scalability, supporting large numbers of cameras and users without infrastructure investments.
 Open API architectures promote compatibility with future systems, while regular AI model updates improve detection accuracy over time.

 Comparing PPE detection solutions